averywlittle/averywlittle/README.md

 ### Hello 👋

 I'm a software developer with experience at all levels of the stack.
 I've spent the last ~year working at Industry Star, where I've been working on software empowering supply chains.
-My contributions have entailed UI/UX improvements, product design, feature implementation, bug squashing, tooling upgrades, and more, all done with an Angular frontend hooked up to a ASP.NET backend with a MySQL database, CosmosDB data store, and elastic search data store.
+My contributions have entailed UI/UX improvements, product design, feature implementation, bug squashing, tooling upgrades, and more, all done with an Angular frontend hooked up to a ASP.NET backend with a SQL Server database, CosmosDB data store, and elastic search data store.

-Recently I've been learning React and MongoDB.
-NoSQL databases are ideal for learning new technologies since they are simple to set up and easy to change.
-I built https://www.tweetsort.io/ (code in a repo pinned here) using my new capabilities in React.
-My next project will use React, Typescript, testing frameworks, another node and express backend, and a postgres database.
+Currently working my way through the full stack open course.
+React is great.
+I wish I could use it at work.

-Code for my projects can be found here.
-Contact me via email or twitter.
+Contact me via email or Twitter.

-And check out my substack for explorations in building and learning.

 <!--
 **averywlittle/averywlittle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.